dustinpfister/blog_posts/_posts/vuejs-example-list.md

 ## 1 - A Basic vue list example

 So here is the basic copy and past vue list example that I put together for this post.
 The only fix you might have to do is the link to vuejs as needed.
+The basic process is to start out with a vue instance by calling the main vue constructor with the new keyword, and then pass an options object.
+In that options object I am using the vue el directive to mount to a div element in my html, I have a template, data object, and methods object also.

+In the template I have a div as a root element because I must have one for a vue template, I then have an text input element and a a button type input element that when clicked will add a new list item with a message value given in the text input element.
+I then have a ul element and I am using the vue for directive to create li elements for each element in the items array.

 ```html
 <html>